grounds/grounds-exec/README.md

 All you need is `docker` and `make` to run your own server.

 This project is using [socket.io](http://socket.io).
-This add the ability to run arbitrary code in real-time.
+This adds the ability to run arbitrary code in real-time from any web browser.

 Each `run` is executed inside a `docker` container, which is destroyed at the end of the `run`.

-A container automatically timeouts 10 seconds after the beginning of the `run`.
+A container automatically timeouts 10 seconds after the beginning of a `run`.

 If a `run` request is sent from the same client when a previous `run` request is already running, this previous request will be gracefully interrupted.